If you are looking into graduate school and are considering a career in the U.S. Foreign Service, please consider the following fellowships.

 Internships Fellows participate in two internships, domestically and internationally.
 Between their first and second year of graduate school, fellows intern at the U.S. Department of State, headquartered in Washington, D.C.
 After their second year of graduate school, fellows will intern at a U.S. Embassy or Consulate overseas.

 Fellows receive an additional stipend during their summer internships that help with living costs.
 Housing for domestic and overseas internships is provided.
-Transportation for overseas internships is also included.
+The internship overseas includes plane tickets.

 Orientation Fellows participate in an orientation at Howard University in early June.
 Then, the following summer, fellows will complete their domestic internship at the Department of State.
 According to the Pickering website, the orientation is designed to “ to enhance their understanding of, and skills for, Foreign Service careers.

 Curriculum Fellows must earn graduate degrees in a field relevant to the U.S. State Department.
-Graduate degree programs must be approved by the Pickering program.
+The Pickering program approves graduate degree programs.

 For more information about the Pickering Fellowship, click here.